square/square-connect-go-sdk/swagger/docs/CustomersApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **DeleteCustomer**
-> DeleteCustomerResponse DeleteCustomer(ctx, customerId)
+> DeleteCustomerResponse DeleteCustomer(ctx, customerId, optional)
 DeleteCustomer

-Deletes a customer from a business, along with any linked cards on file.
-When two profiles are merged into a single profile, that profile is assigned a new `customer_id`.
-You must use the new `customer_id` to delete merged profiles.
+Deletes a customer profile from a business.
+This operation also unlinks any associated cards on file.
+As a best practice, you should include the `version` field in the request to enable [optimistic concurrency](https://developer.squareup.com/docs/working-with-apis/optimistic-concurrency) control.
+The value must be set to the current version of the customer profile.
+To delete a customer profile that was created by merging existing profiles, you must use the ID of the newly created profile.

 ### Required Parameters